SEEDIG Youth School

 - Frédéric Donck, Internet Society

-- Andrei Kelemen, Cluj IT Cluster, Romania & Balkan and Black Sea ICT Clusters Network
+- Andrei Kelemen, Cluj IT Cluster, Romania & Balkan, Black Sea and Baltic Sea ICT Network (3B ICT Network)

 - Désirée Miloshevic, Internet Society & Afilias